-Rule 45 bis: Declaration of Means by the Accused
+Rule 45bis: Declaration of Means by the Accused (amended 1 August 2003)

-- (A) If, after his transfer to the Special Court, the suspect or accused wishes to request legal assistance, he shall make a declaration of his means to the Registrar. - (B) If a suspect or an accused elects to conduct his own defence, he shall so notify the Registrar in writing at the first opportunity.
+(A) If, after his transfer to the Special Court, the suspect or accused wishes to request legal assistance, he shall make a declaration of his means to the Registrar.

+(B) If a suspect or an accused elects to conduct his own defence, he shall so notify the Registrar in writing at the first opportunity.

-Rule 46: Misconduct of Counsel
+Rule 46: Misconduct of Counsel (amended 29 May 2004)

 - (A) A Chamber may, after a warning, impose sanctions against or refuse audience to a counsel if, in its opinion, his conduct remains offensive or abusive, obstructs the proceedings, or is otherwise contrary to the interests of justice.
-This provision is applicable to Counsel for the prosecution. - (B) A Chamber may determine that counsel is no longer eligible to represent a suspect or accused before the Special Court, pursuant to Rule 45.
+This provision is applicable to counsel for the prosecution. - (B) A Chamber may determine that counsel is no longer eligible to represent a suspect or accused before the Special Court, pursuant to Rule 45.
 If declared ineligible, removed counsel shall transmit to replacement counsel all materials relevant to the representation. - (C) Counsel who bring motions, or conduct other activities, that in the opinion of a Chamber are either frivolous or constitute abuse of process may be sanctioned for those actions as the Chamber may direct.
-Sanctions may include fines upon counsel; non-payment, in whole or in part, of fees associated with the motion or its costs, or such other sanctions as the Chamber may direct. - (D) A Judge or a Chamber may also, with the approval of the President, communicate any misconduct of counsel to the professional body regulating the conduct of counsel in his State of admission. - (E) If a counsel assigned pursuant to Rule 45 is sanctioned by being refused audience, the Chamber shall instruct the Registrar to replace the counsel.
+Sanctions may include fines upon counsel; non-payment, in whole or in part, of fees associated with the motion or its costs, or such other sanctions as the Chamber may direct. - (D) A Judge or a Chamber may also, with the approval of the President, communicate any misconduct of counsel to the professional body regulating the conduct of counsel in his State of admission. - (E) If a counsel assigned pursuant to Rule 45 is sanctioned by being refused audience, the Chamber shall instruct the Registrar to replace the counsel. - (F) This Rule is applicable to counsel for the Prosecution as well as counsel appearing for the Defence and to any counsel appearing as amicus curiae.

-- (F) This Rule is applicable to counsel for the Prosecution as well as counsel appearing for the Defence and to any counsel appearing as amicus curiae. - (G) The Registrar may set up a Code of Professional Conduct enunciating the principles of professional ethics to be observed by counsel appearing before the Special Court, subject to adoption by the Plenary Meeting.
+- (G) The Registrar may set up a Code of Professional Conduct enunciating the principles of professional ethics to be observed by counsel having right of audience before the Special Court, subject to adoption by the Plenary Meeting.
 Amendments to the Code shall be made in consultation with representatives of the Prosecutor and Defence counsel, and subject to adoption by the Plenary Meeting.
-If the Registrar has strong grounds for believing that Counsel has committed a serious violation of the Code of Professional Conduct so adopted, he may report the matter to the President for appropriate action under this rule. - (H) Decisions made by a Trial Chamber under Sub-Rules (A) to (C) above may be appealed with leave from that Chamber.
-Where such leave is refused, the Party may apply to the Appeals Chamber for leave.
+If the Registrar has strong grounds for believing that counsel has committed a serious violation of the Code of Professional Conduct so adopted, he may report the matter to the President for appropriate action under this rule. - (H) Decisions made by a Trial Chamber under Sub-Rules (A) to (C) above may be appealed with leave from that Chamber.
+Where such leave is refused, the Party may apply to a bench of at least three Appeals Chamber Judges for leave.